Nevada vs. San Jose State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Saturday's total is 4.2 points lower than the two team's combined 58.7 points per game average.
+- The combined points per game average of the two teams, 58.7, is 3.2 points above Saturday's over/under.

-- This contest's over/under is 7.5 points more than the 47 these two squads combine to allow per game this season.
+- These two squads combine to allow 47 points per game, 8.5 fewer than this contest's over/under.

 Nevada Stats and Trends